tinyvision-ai-inc/pico-ice-sdk/README.md

 This is the firmware library for the [pico-ice](https://pico-ice.readthedocs.io/), a board combining a Raspberry Pi RP2040 and an Lattice iCE40.

-Before starting any work with this repo, it is suggested that you read through the installation instructions for the Raspberry Pico processor [here](https://github.com/raspberrypi/pico-sdk).
-Specifically, you will need to install the ARM development environment using something similar to this:
+You will need an ARM development environment as described by the [pico-sdk](https://github.com/raspberrypi/pico-sdk):

 ```
 sudo apt install cmake gcc-arm-none-eabi libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib